 Getting an abortion

 - the woman is no more than 24 weeks pregnant, and that there is a serious risk that if born, the child would suffer from such physical or mental abnormalities as to have a serious disability.
-One of the doctors must be an obstetrician and gynaecologist, and the other must be a paediatrician.

 - the woman is no more than 12 weeks pregnant and her condition causes her distress.